stackbit-projects/beige-strawberry-7aeec/about.md

 My research interests include: electrochemistry, mass transfer in porous media, lattice Boltzmann method, high performance computing, GPU computing, and neural networks.

 As hobbies, I play music guitar and banjo primarily, but also bass/double bass, mandolin and drums.
-I am also a vim enthusiast and a fan of posix computing.
+I am also a vim enthusiast and a fan of unix-based computing.

 *Thank You for reading!*